Graduate Satisfactory Academic Progress

 SAP Recalculation

-Upon a student’s written request, the Financial Aid Officer may reevaluate a student’s SAP status if there has been a change in the student’s transcript (i.e., an incomplete grade is updated to a letter grade or a grade reported in error is corrected).
+Upon a student’s written request, the FAO may reevaluate a student’s SAP status if there has been a change in the student’s transcript (i.e., an incomplete grade is updated to a letter grade or a grade reported in error is corrected).
 FDU will not reevaluate a student’s SAP status when an incomplete grade is changed to an F after the SAP evaluation was completed until the end of the next semester.

 Financial Aid Probation